kiwix/kiwix-tools/README.md

 Although the Kiwix tools can be compiled/cross-compiled on/for many sytems, the following documentation explains how to do it on POSIX ones.
-It is primarly though for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.
+It is primarly thought for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.

 Dependencies